 What if your Virginia car insurance lapses?
 Of course, until you obtain other coverage or reinstate your policy, you should not drive.
 Any Virginia driver who is caught on the road without a valid license will be subject to severe fines and penalties.
 It simply isn’t worth it to take a chance, regardless of whether it was intentional or you simply had no idea your policy expired.
 To be considered "high risk" is critical to avoid, since your rate will substantially incraese, and an SR-22 Bond may be required.

 Initially, you should contact the insurance company that last covered your vehicle.
 If the lapse is short (less than 2-4 days), the reinstatement process may be fairly simple.
 An immediate payment is likely to be required, and the policy anniversary date may change.
 However, if your lapse is more than 2-4 days, it’s possible that you will not be automatically reinstated.
 If that occurs, it is best to start the process of finding another carrier that offers low cost rates.
 But you may still have to pay a fine and reinstatement fee.

-Although some carriers may offer a simplified reinstatement process, many others will require an entire new application, with probable loss of many of the best discounts.
+Although several carriers may offer a simplified reinstatement process, many others will require an entire new application, with probable loss of many of the best discounts.
 And there is always a chance that the cancellation was not your fault.
 In that type of scenario, there should be no penalty and no documented lapse in coverage either.
 If reinstated, it is important to verify that your effective dates showed no lapse.
 Although you may have to pay for days of coverage that were not used, you might retain a "preferred" status with the carrier.

 If applying for new car insurance is the best option, it’s still possible that you may receive some discounts or reductions in your rate due to having prior coverage in the last 12 months.
 It is likely that you will need your prior policy number information and perhaps a copy of the last declarations page or billing statement.
 Additional driving record information may have to be ordered from the Department Of Motor Vehicles.
 Each company treats uninsured drivers differently, so it may take a few quotes to find the lowest rate.